MIT MEDIA LAB

 New material kinematics

-The project explore the potential for active materials and their use in architecture to mediate environments and resulted in a design language of bio-pneumatic forms.
-Through the development of a working prototype, this investigation explored how such an interface may manifest itself, through dynamic material composites, instead of mechanical and electronic means.
+The project explores the potential of active materials in architecture to mediate environments, resulting in a design language of bio-pneumatic forms.
+Through the development of a working prototype, this investigation showcases how such interfaces can manifest through dynamic material composites, offering a new approach to responsive architectural design.

 For more information, please visit the City Science Group Project Page.